Last updated: 200704

 Or 15,600 sp – 3,000 sp (food) – 12,012 sp (77%) = 588 sp profit (4%) each month.

 The profit margin can adjust by varying those expense values, but a better adjustment is to adjust the income parameters, so that profit remains around 4%.

 What if the owner should choose to sell?
-Well, a well-established business might have sell for a multiple in the range of two to four times annual adjusted net income.
+Well, a well-established business typically sells for a multiple in the range of two to four times annual adjusted net income.
 A one or two multiple, on the other hand, would be associated with an enterprise in which the buyer assumes greater risk.
-Since the average business sells for one to five times the adjusted net incom, should the owner of an inn choose to sell, it would return a sale price of 1-5 times the annual profit, based on the stability of the local market.
+Since the average business sells for one to five times the adjusted net income, should the owner of an inn choose to sell, it would return a sale price of 1-5 times the annual profit, based on the stability of the local market.